AngeloGalav/image-processing-and-computer-vision/2023-05-29 - Batch-Norm, AlexNet, ZFNET.md

 __ZFNET__ tries to reduce the “_trial and error_” approach to network design, by introducing _powerful visualizations_ (via Deconvnets) for layers other than the first one.

 ##### The Stem layer changes from AlexNet!!
-Based on the visualizations and ablation studies, they found out that _aggressive stride_ and _large filter size_ in the _first layer_ results in __dead filters__ and missing frequencies in the first layer filters and aliasing artifacts in the second layer activations.
+Based on the visualizations and ablation studies, they found out that _aggressive stride_ and _large filter size_ in the _first layer_ results in __dead filters__ and missing frequencies in the first layer filters and aliasing artifacts in the second layer activatio
+- If using momentum, we will have a velocity term for each parameter, if using Adam first and second order moments for each parameter, etc.. ns.

 They propose to counteract these problems by using $𝟕 × 𝟕$ convs with _stride 2_ in the first layer and _stride 2_ also in the second $𝟓 × 𝟓$ conv layer.